Undergrad Application & Transfer Guide

 Applying to Nursing School

 Whether you are applying for the first time or planning a transfer, you will need to submit similar application materials.
 The following list details some of these common requirements you will likely provide.

-- You must provide personal information and academic history here.
+- College Application: You must provide personal information and academic history here.
 You often include a personal statement explaining why you want to apply to the program.

-- An official transcript lists courses completed and your final grades.
+- High School Transcript: An official transcript lists courses completed and your final grades.
 Your high school provides it directly to the program.
 If you have a GED, you can request a GED transcript from the GED Credentialing Service.

-- Recommendations give personal context and a human story behind official documents.
+- Letters of Recommendation: Recommendations give personal context and a human story behind official documents.
 Most schools require recommendation letters from your high school teachers and counselors.
 Coaches and activity organizers may also provide compelling statements.

-- The SAT and ACT verify a college applicant’s foundational skills in reading, writing, and mathematics.
+- SAT or ACT Scores: The SAT and ACT verify a college applicant’s foundational skills in reading, writing, and mathematics.
 While the SAT focuses on a student’s critical analysis and reasoning, the ACT emphasizes memorization.
 Most schools accept either exam.
 Take the exam that best fits your natural skills.

 When Should I Begin the Application Process?

 The application process is often long; schools typically take months to select and notify students.
 Whether you are a new student or transferring, start a year in advance to successfully complete your application on time.
 If you plan to start school in September, begin your application around September of the previous year.
 This early start ensures a smooth beginning of a two- or four-year program.
 Most importantly, early preparation gives you time to apply for financial aid.
 Make sure to apply for all the funding to which you qualify!

 For those already enrolled in a nursing program, the prospect of changing schools can be daunting.
 Transfer applications require more work than new applicants.
 These students need to show prior coursework for credit transfers.